Cybersecurity for the Home and Office

 This book can help anyone take charge of their cybersecurity and privacy, and provides a solid understanding of cybercrime, privacy threats, information security, technology, and evolving legal and regulatory requirements.
 It teaches the reader about computers and networks, and then guides the user through implementation of security and privacy measures to protect the individual, home, and family.
 Then these principles are applied to the workplace, and an overview is provided of the law and professional responsibility requirements.

 Readers of any technical skill level can obtain ownership over their own cybersecurity and privacy in a methodical manner.
-Information security can seem overwhelming, but this book presents it with a simple framework, built on my four pillars of cybersecurity:
+Information security can seem overwhelming, but this book presents it with a simple framework, Bandler's Four Pillars of Cybersecurity:

 - Secure your networks and internet usage.

 This is a continual process of improvement and requires making reasoned decisions.
 The book also sets forth the concept of a security dial, that organizations and individuals need to select a desired level of security based upon individualized risks, and their appetite for risk.
 The book provides foundational knowledge on information security (including its role to protect the confidentiality, integrity, and availability of information assets), how computers and networks work, the threats of cybercrime, and more.
 This knowledge will foster good decision making for individuals and organizations, and the book sets forth a process to continually secure information systems.

 This book is for anyone, and draws upon my experience, training, research, and study.
 It also had the benefit of talented editors and readers.
 It is published by the American Bar Association and is available through may outlets, including the ABA, Amazon, Barnes & Noble. and more.